Open to the Public

 Before cultivation or extensive logging, most of the mountain was probably a forest of beech, oak and American chestnut.
 However, in the 1920s a devastating blight killed most of the American chestnuts.
 Their loss brought economic disaster to many rural people who depended on the sale or use of the nuts, wood and bark (for tannin).
 The impact on wildlife was significant as well, since chestnut was a major food source.

 Natural succession was well under way at the time the preserve was donated to the Conservancy.
-Smaller, adjacent portions have been donated and added onto the Wildcat Mountain preserve since then, allowing additional access for visitors to the preserve.
+Smaller, adjacent portions have been donated and added onto the Wildcat Mountain preserve since then.

 Typical wildlife of the region flourish here, especially red and gray fox, bobcat, deer, skunk, gray and fox squirrel, raccoon, and small mammals.
 Black bears wander through occasionally, and 186 species of birds have been recorded in the preserve.